Ryandry1st/QuaDRiGA-Simulation-Extensions/README.md

 ## Current Issues I am working on
 <ul>
   <li> <s>The sectored antennas seem to be showing different radiation power depending on direction.
 See sector 1 in figs/difference_in_sectors.png.</s> This was fixed by changing the Rx antenna to dipole antenna. </li>
-  <li> Determine how to randomly place Rx_tracks while maintaining spacial consistency. </li>
+  <li> <s>Determine how to randomly place Rx_tracks while maintaining spacial consistency.</s> This was fixed by addining the randomize_UEs.m function, which uses a grid to assign scenarios to segments. </li>
+  <li> Develop a compact data generation and distribution setup. </li>
   <li> Create system for generating many small powermaps with different scenarios, concatenating, and smoothing them. </li>
 </ul>